 When you first start mixing the ingredients together, it has a crumbly texture, like damp sand.

-Finally, after squeezing it for a few minutes and gathering the pieces together, it turns into a soft, smooth playdough.
+Finally, after squeezing it for a few minutes and gathering the pieces together, it turns into soft, smooth play dough.

 - Corn starch – see the paragraph below to read my recommendations on how to make cloud dough without cornstarch.